Zerkaa: Sidemen

-In October 2013, Josh co-founded and became a member of the British YouTuber group, the Sidemen.
+In October 2013, Bradley co-founded and became a member of the British YouTuber group, the Sidemen.
 He is the eldest amongst the seven members of the Sidemen.
 He lived with three other members of the group — Vikkstar, KSI, and Miniminter — from 2014 until 2018, creating content regularly, after which he moved into an apartment with his girlfriend.
 The Sidemen publishes content around a variety of themes including challenges, sketches and video game commentaries.

-In 2018, Josh co-starred alongside the rest of the Sidemen in the YouTube Premium series The Sidemen Show.
-In 2019, Josh was listed as the ninth most influential online creator in the United Kingdom by The Sunday Times.
-In a 2021 article discussing gambling issues surrounding the FIFA game series, Josh was cited by The Sunday Times as an example of a YouTuber sponsored by EA to make pack-opening videos.
+In 2018, Bradley co-starred alongside the rest of the Sidemen in the YouTube Premium series The Sidemen Show.
+In 2019, Bradley was listed as the ninth most influential online creator in the United Kingdom by The Sunday Times.
+In a 2021 article discussing gambling issues surrounding the FIFA game series, Bradley was cited by The Sunday Times as an example of a YouTuber sponsored by EA to make pack-opening videos.

-Twitch Streaming
+Twitch streaming

-Josh started streaming on Twitch in 2010.
+Bradley started streaming on Twitch in 2010.
 He is also a Twitch partner.
 In 2022, he was the most watched Twitch streamer in the United Kingdom, with 17.68 million hours watched.
 He was also cited as a streamer featuring walkthroughs of the 2023 video game Hogwarts Legacy by Guinness World Records.
 He was nominated for Best Role-play Streamer at the 2022 Streamer Awards.

 Other ventures

 Sidemen ventures

-Josh and the Sidemen have founded multiple businesses throughout their online careers.
+Bradley and the Sidemen have founded multiple businesses throughout their online careers.
 In 2014, the group launched a clothing brand under the Sidemen Clothing banner.
 In November 2021, they founded a restaurant chain Sides in collaboration with Reef.
 In October 2022, they launched their own vodka brand, XIX Vodka.
 In March 2024, they launched a breakfast cereal brand, Best Cereal, in collaboration with Mornflake.
 In May 2025, they launched their own venture capital firm, Upside VC.
-Josh was a Director for the firm but has formally resigned from the position.
+Bradley was a Director of the firm but has formally resigned from the position.

-Solo ventures
+Businesses

-In 2017, Josh launched his own clothing line, ZRK London, selling streetwear apparels like T-shirts, hoodies, and caps.
+In 2017, Bradley launched his own clothing line, ZRK London, selling streetwear apparels like T-shirts, hoodies, and caps.
 In 2023, the clothing line was renamed to Internet Made.

 Personal life

-He has been in a relationship with Freya Nightingale since 2010.
-They were engaged in January 2024, and got married on 6 September 2025 in France.
+Bradley has been in a relationship with Freya Nightingale since 2010.
+They were engaged on 15 January 2024, and got married on 6 September 2025 in France.
+On 7 June 2026, Bradley announced via Instagram that they were expecting their first child.

-Josh is a supporter of Millwall F.C. and claims to have a season ticket since he was six years old.
+Bradley is a supporter of Millwall F.C. and claims to have a season ticket since he was six years old.